Puff Models

 - $\sigma_z$ - downwind dispersion, m

 The model assumes the initial release is a single point, with no dimensions.
 Additionally, model converts the final concentration to volume fraction, assuming the puff is a gas at ambient conditions.
+If no number, n, is specified the model defaults to an integral approximation similar to the Palazzi Short Duration Puff Model.

 Example